spageektti/tldr-daily-posts/README.md

-Daily posts about TLDR Pages for FB, Instagram, and Mastodon.
+Daily posts about TLDR Pages for FB, Instagram, and Mastodon(currently it is not posted on any social media).

 > **"They give a nice insight into how that day went."**
 >